 How To Keep Your Child Motivated When Studying: 11 Tips For Parents

-As children get older, more responsibility is placed on them to complete their homework and stay on top of their assignments.
-While some students have the motivation to complete their work on time, other students struggle to get started.
+As children get older, more responsibility is placed on them to doing their homework and stay on top of their assignments.
+While some students have the motivation to complete their homework on time, other students struggle to get started and need help with homework.

 Although it’s important for parents to take an active role in ensuring their child completes homework, it’s also important to not force your child to do it—there’s a big difference between forcing and motivating.

 Encouraging your child to find motivation in a positive way is important for building habits that last.
-Forcing your child to do work can make him or her resent study time, making self-motivation much more difficult to achieve.
+Forcing your child to do work can make them resent homework time, making self-motivation much more difficult to achieve.

 So what can you do when your child has no motivation to study?
 Check out these tips to help your child find the drive to get homework done.

 Your child may be unmotivated to study for a number of reasons.
-Finding the root of the problem will help you and your child develop a plan to overcome the barriers that are preventing him or her from completing homework.
+Finding the root of the problem will help with homework and help you and your child develop a plan to overcome the barriers that are preventing him or her from doing their homework.

 Some reasons for lack of motivation may be: